DylanMcBean/learning_x86_assembly/README.md

 this would assemble and link the main.asm file in the `Hello World` folder and execute it. the output binary file will be stored in the **Builds** folder aslong as the `-d` flag is not passed.

-## Aditional Information

-- Make sure to check the README.md file inside each program's folder for more information about that specific program.

 ### License

 - This program is licensed under the MIT License.
 See the LICENSE file for details.